Medvedolog/telemt/README.md

 #### Release 3.0.15 — February 25

-On February 25, we released version **3.0.15**.
+On February 25, we released version **3.0.15**

 We expect this to become the final release of the 3.0 generation and at this point, we already see it as a strong **LTS candidate** for the upcoming **3.1.0** release!

 After several days of deep analysis of Middle-End behavior, we designed and implemented a well-engineered **ME Writer rotation mode**.
-This mode enables sustained high throughput in long-run scenarios while preventing proxy misconfiguration errors.
+This mode enables sustained high throughput in long-run scenarios while preventing proxy misconfiguration errors

-We are looking forward to your feedback and improvement proposals — especially regarding **statistics** and **UX**.
+We are looking forward to your feedback and improvement proposals — especially regarding **statistics** and **UX**

 Release:
 [3.0.15](https://github.com/telemt/telemt/releases/tag/3.0.15)